How to Preview Albums Before Buying Vinyl | Save Money on Records

 Tidal

 Worth mentioning for audio quality purists.
-Tidal HiFi Plus offers lossless and Dolby Atmos mixes.
+Tidal HiFi Plus has lossless and Dolby Atmos mixes.
 If you're specifically trying to judge how an album might sound on vinyl, Tidal's quality gets you closest to the real thing.

 Pros: Best audio quality of any mainstream service.
 Dolby Atmos for supported albums.
 Cons: $10.99/month for HiFi, $21.99 for HiFi Plus.
 Smaller catalog than Spotify.